 There are 23 bike stations in Limerick and 215 bikes in circulation.
-There are 3 stations close to the Absolute Hotel Limerick including Abbey Bridge have 9 stations, Island Road Junction have 8 stands and Saint Mary’s Cathedral have 6 stands.
+There are 3 stations close to the Absolute Hotel Limerick including Abbey Bridge which has 9 stations, Island Road Junction which has 8 stands, and Saint Mary’s Cathedral which has 6 stands.

 How to rent the bikes?